flameddd/blog/2022-09-28：初讀 remix_run document.md

 ### Remix vs Next.js: 關於 Client side 的 Transitions

-Clientside Transitions
-Both frameworks enable instant transitions with link prefetching, but Next.js only does this for pages created from SSG.
-The search page is out, again. (maybe next time, sport)

-However, Remix can prefetch any page because there was no architectural divergence for data loading.
-Prefetching an unknowable, user-driven search page URL is not any different than prefetching a knowable product URL.

-In fact, Remix prefetching isn't limited to just links, it can prefetch any page, at any time, for any reason!
-Check this out, prefetching the search page as the user types:

 兩個 frameworks 都能通過 link prefetching 實現 instant transitions
 - 但 `Next.js` 只有 SSG page 能，所以 search page 就不行